OleksiyRudenko/taxret-ngmd/app/assets/doc/dev.md

  * **huge** - large + high performance back-end support

 Well, I do not have yet experience beyond primitive tiny apps.
-This project is an attempt to build small yet valuable app.
+This project is an attempt to build a small yet valuable app.

 The app is focused on Ukrainian audience.
 Please, look at `about.md` for the idea behind and `user.md` for user's manual